 Trends to watch out for the print industry in 2019

 As 2019 dawns upon us, it is time to look into how the printing world may evolve come new year.
-We have seen an increased number of businesses accepting 3D printing as a mechanism that can push the businesses and adopt it.
+We have seen an increased number of businesses accepting a 3D printer as a mechanism that can push the businesses and adopt it.
 That being said, being minimalistic in the marketing approach is something that has emerged as a trend as well, and many marketing firms have clearly adopted that as a strategy.

 While the printing world can be assessed in both these terms of technology, as well as trends, we would also want to focus on the business aspect of things before saying with a certain definitive approval that a certain trend should be followed in the new year.
 That being said, we reach out to quite a few firms, and Little Rock Printing helped us with their insightful knowledge of the industry and the cold logic in terms of certain business decisions that they have made over the course of their existence.